Chrissy Teigen’s Braless Jumpsuit Look Could Make Her The Hottest Celebrity Mom

 Chrissy Teigen may often been in mom mode, but she’ll always been a model at heart, and she’s proving that with her latest sexy fashion.
 The Daily Mail reports that Chrissy stunned in a denim jumpsuit this week, and showed off some serious skin in the process.

-In recent photos obtained by the outlet, Teigen looks like a million bucks as she rocked a light-colored denim one-piece ensemble in Los Angeles with her son.
+In recent photos obtained by the outlet, Chrissy looked like a million bucks as she rocked a light-colored denim one-piece ensemble in Los Angeles with her son.

-The Sports Illustrated swimsuit model went braless under the garment, which she left unbuttoned down the front to show off her naked cleavage.
-Teigen is definitely one of Hollywood’s hottest moms, and she proved it in the racy outfit.
+The Sports Illustrated Swimsuit model went braless under the garment, which she left unbuttoned down the front to show off her naked cleavage.
+Chrissy is definitely one of Hollywood’s hottest moms, and she proved it in the racy outfit.

 Chrissy looked stylish and chic as she added a tan belt around her waist, some nude pumps on her feet, and a pair of dangling gold earrings.
 She had her long, light-brown hair styled in straight strands and pulled back into a voluminous ponytail.
 She kept her bangs loose, and swept to the side.

-Teigen also sported a full face of makeup for the outing, which included darkened eyebrows, thick lashes, a shiny pink eye shadow, and pink blush on her cheeks.
+Chrissy also sported a full face of makeup for the outing, which included darkened eyebrows, thick lashes, a shiny pink eye shadow, and pink blush on her cheeks.
 She also added a light pink gloss to her lips to complete her glam look.

 Chrissy carried her 1-year-old son, Miles, on her hip as she headed into the Shake Shack to grab some food.
 The little boy sported a pair of navy blue pants, a red jacket, and red and black Nike sneakers.